KeshavSwami21/PortfolioNextJS/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then, open [http://localhost:3000](http://localhost:3000) in your browser to view the site.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+You can begin editing the homepage by modifying `app/page.tsx`.
+Changes reflect instantly during development.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+---

-## Learn More
+## 📚 Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+* [Next.js Documentation](https://nextjs.org/docs) – Learn more about Next.js features and APIs.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+* [Next.js Learn](https://nextjs.org/learn) – Interactive learning platform for mastering Next.js.
+* [Next.js GitHub](https://github.com/vercel/next.js) – Community, issues, and contributions.

+---

+## 🚀 Deployment

+This project is deployed on **Netlify** for fast global delivery.
+You can explore deployment options in the official [Next.js deployment guide](https://nextjs.org/docs/deployment).

+---